mardous/WhatSave/README.md

 - You can skip the Play Protect warning and install the APK normally.
 - You can also check the open source code in this repo to verify how it works.

-Thanks for your trust and support — and for not letting Play Protect kill useful apps.
+Thanks for your trust and support.

 ## 📃 Features: